belgattitude/nextjs-monorepo-example/README.md

 - Clarify some **advantages** of monorepos (team cohesion, consistency, duplication, refactorings, atomic commits...).
 - Create nextjs/vercel/prisma... bug reports with **reproducible examples** _(initial goal of this repo)_.

-## Sponsors :heart:
+## Sponsors ♥

 If you are enjoying this guide in your company, I'd really appreciate a [sponsorship](https://github.com/sponsors/belgattitude), a [coffee](https://ko-fi.com/belgattitude) or a dropped ⭐.
-That gives me some more time to improve it to the next level.
+That gives time to improve it to the next level.

 ## Structure